Snowflake-Labs/cortex-search/examples/python_sdk/README.md

 To set up a `connections.toml` file to store aliased Snowflake connections and all the parameters needed to connect, see the snowflake connector docs: https://docs.snowflake.com/en/developer-guide/python-connector/python-connector-connect#connecting-using-the-connections-toml-file

-An example is found under `example_connections.toml`, but make sure to name yours `connections.toml` and ensure it is located at a valid system-dependent path as specified in the snowflake connector docs.
+An example is found under `example_connections.toml`, but make sure to name yours `connections.toml` and ensure it is located at a valid system-dependent path as specified in the Snowflake connector docs.

-Then, export your cortex search service name (assuming the database and schema are already in your connection parameters):
+Then, export your Cortex Search Service name (assuming the database and schema are already in your connection parameters):

 ```
 export SNOWFLAKE_CORTEX_SEARCH_SERVICE=my_service